EarthProgram/did-earth/README.md

 ```

 ### DID Documents
 A DID document associated with an earth DID is a set of data describing a DID subject.
-The [representation of a DID Document when requested for production](https://www.w3.org/TR/did-core/#representations) MUST meet the DID Core specifications.
+The [representation of a DID document when requested for production](https://www.w3.org/TR/did-core/#representations) MUST meet the DID Core specifications.

 ### Linked Resources